Billionaire Profile

 Early Life and Education

 Vincent Bolloré was born on April 1, 1952, in Boulogne-Billancourt, France.
-He is the son of industrialist Michel Bolloré.
-He attended the Lycée Janson-de-Sailly before earning a law degree from Université Paris Nanterre.
+He comes from a well-established industrial family.
+His father, Michel Bolloré, ran the family paper business.
+Vincent attended the Lycée Janson-de-Sailly and later earned a law degree from the Université Paris Nanterre.
+He started his career as an investment bank trainee at Edmond de Rothschild.

 Rise to Success